Skip to Main Content

 Evidence-Based Practice vs Evidence-Informed Practice

 A term that is sometimes used, especially in nursing research, is Evidence-Informed Practice.
 According to Woodbury and Kuhnke (2014), this term is used instead of, or as well as, Evidence-Based Practice.
-They suggest that the term gives more flexibility regarding the nature of evidence and its use, that is, the term "implies that many different levels of evidence and types of evidence … are needed and used to support decisions in clinical practice.” (p.
+They suggest that the term gives more flexibility regarding the nature of evidence and its use; that is, the term "implies that many different levels of evidence and types of evidence … are needed and used to support decisions in clinical practice.” (p.
 29)

 Hoffmann, T., Bennett, S., & Del Mar, C. (2016).
 Evidence-based practice across the health professions (3rd ed.).
-Elsevier Australia.
+Elsevier.

-Straus, S. E., Glasziou, P., Richardson, W. S., & Haynes, R. B. (2011).
-Evidence-based medicine: How to practice and teach it (4th ed.).
-Churchill Livingstone Elsevier.
+Straus, S. E., Glasziou, P., Richardson, W. S., & Haynes, R. B. (2019).
+Evidence-based medicine: How to practice and teach EBM (5th ed.).
+Elsevier.

 Woodbury, M. G., & Kuhnke, J. L. (2014).
-Evidence-based Practice vs. Evidence-informed Practice: What's the difference?
+Evidence-based practice vs. evidence-informed practice: What's the difference?
 Wound Care Canada, 12(1), 26-29.

 The steps in EBP